FayasNoushad/Channel-Auto-Post-Bot/README.md

 ## Non Required

 - `FROM_CHANNELS` From channel ids for auto post
-- `TO_CHATS` To channel or group or chat id for auto post
+- `TO_CHATS` To channel or group or chat ids for auto post
 - `AS_COPY` (bool and optional) For forward as copy
 - `FILTER_TEXT` (bool and optional) For text filter
 - `FILTER_AUDIO` (bool and optional) For audio filter